 10. Don’t talk about the other men you are seeing.

-If you want to create a “special natural connection” with him you won’t do it by talking about some other guy he’s competing with.
+If you want to create a “special natural connection” with him you won’t do it by talking about some other guy he’s competing with for you, your time, and possibly your wonderful attention.

-Aside from the whole competition thing I feel this type of conversation only leads to you telling him what you want from a man or what you are looking for.
+Aside from the whole competition thing I feel this type of conversation only leads to you telling him what you want from a man or what you are looking for from him and this creates many problems all of which we can not discuss today.

-11. Don’t tell him what you are looking for in a man or what you are not looking for.
+11. Don’t tell him what you are looking for (in a man) or what you are not looking for from a guy.

 Think about it.